 - What is unique about the way you solve this problem?

 The right messaging will provide your sellers with needed conversations.
 They can’t sell anything unless they have sales conversations, and this is what most salespeople are lacking these days.

 What support can sales depend on from every department in the company?

 Even with the answers to all of the above questions, your sales team will still be unsuccessful if they do not have buy-in from every department in the company.
 Many companies have at least one sales prevention department.
-It could be a production department that can’t fulfill the orders that the reps sell, or legal holding up contracts, or maybe it’s accounting.
+It could be a production department that can’t fulfill the orders that the reps sell or legal holding up contracts.